Athani taluk: Agriculture

-Agriculture is the main occupation in Athani.
-The main crops are jawar, wheat, sunflower, toordal, green Moong and kushbi.
+Agriculture is the mainstay of Athani's economy.
+The main crops are jawar, wheat, sunflower, toor dal, green moong and kushbi.
 The commercial crops include grapes, cotton and sugarcane.
 Athani is one of the largest sugarcane cultivation taluks in Karnataka.

 The Krishna River flows 85 km around the southern part of the taluk.
 The irrigation facilities of the Upper Krishna Project's Hipparagi dam are in Athani taluk.
-As part of the Hipparagi project canals were constructed in Athani, assisting the cultivation of sugarcane, grapes and other crops.
-70% of the land in the taluk is fertile land.
+As part of the Hipparagi project, canals were constructed in Athani, assisting the cultivation of sugarcane, grapes and other crops.
+70% of the land in the taluk is fertile.

 Industries

 The first sugar industry in Athani taluk was started by Ugar Sugars in Ugar, followed by Krishna Co-operative Sugars in Athani and Renuka Sugars in Kokatnur.

 Ugar Sugars produces the most sugar in Karnataka, more than 12,000 tonnes.
 All the industries in the taluk together produce more than 35,000 tonnes of sugar.

-Athani Taluk is home to five of the twenty sugar industries in Belagavi District:
+Athani Taluk is home to five of the twenty sugar companies and cooperatives in Belagavi District.